Hezbollah armed strength: Air defense

-In general, Hezbollah's capacity for air defense is poor.
-Hezbollah in general does not reveal or discuss their advanced weaponry, and the group is confirmed to possess only large, obsolete anti-aircraft guns and small, inexpensive MANPADS missiles.
-Hezbollah's main enemy is Israel, and the Israeli Air Force is the most capable in the whole region, which greatly outmatches Hezbollah's limited capacity.
-Israel maintains air supremacy over the entirety of Israel and Lebanon and has done so since the start of the conflict in 1982.
-Hezbollah has been unable to prevent ongoing Israeli overflights of Lebanon for ISR purposes or hinder Israel's high rates of airstrikes during military campaigns.

-However, Hezbollah is supplied by Syria and Iran, both of which have much more capable weaponry, including large truck-mounted air defense systems.
-For decades, there have been many rumors of Hezbollah being supplied with various advanced systems, none of which have been confirmed.
-Consequently, Hezbollah's air defenses are usually considered poor, but there is also enormous uncertainty and disagreement over what weapons they possess.
-In 2008, the Israeli Defense Intelligence assessed that "Hizballah's anti-aircraft weapons can hit Israeli helicopters or unmanned aerial vehicles (UAV's), but not yet manned aircraft."

-The group's anti-aircraft guns are obsolete by decades and wholly ineffective against modern Israeli helicopters, so they are instead deployed as ground-attack artillery against Israel and insurgents in Syria.
+Hezbollah's anti-aircraft guns are obsolete by decades and wholly ineffective against modern Israeli helicopters, so they are instead deployed as ground-attack artillery against Israel and insurgents in Syria.
 In terms of skill, Hezbollah's use of MANPADS in 2006 was less successful than Iraqi insurgents operating around the same time with similar equipment.

 During 18 years of insurgency, Hezbollah shot down only one Israeli helicopter.
-Israel continued to easily avoided Hezbollah's air defenses during the 2006 war.
+Israel continued to easily avoid Hezbollah's air defenses during the 2006 war.
 Drones and strike fighters flew at altitudes of 9,000 feet or above to keep out of range of Hezbollah's missiles, while rescue helicopters and close-air support avoided fire by flying nap-of-the-earth.
 Hezbollah only shot down one CH-53 transport helicopter, apparently with an anti-tank missile, which was considered very light losses for the IDF.